 HIV and ART have both been associated with bone loss and increased risk of fracture.(3-6) Evidence is mixed but the general consensus is that ART-exposure, particularly to tenofovir disoproxil fumarate (TDF), is associated with bone loss.(7,8) Even though the mechanism(s) is not entirely understood, it is hypothesised that the bone loss is related to TDF-induced renal phosphate wasting with subsequent skeletal demineralisation.(9) In a meta-analysis(3) HIV-positive individuals were three times more likely to have lower areal bone mineral density (aBMD) than controls and the prevalence of dual-energy X-ray absorptiometry (DXA) defined osteoporosis was as high as 15% .

-A potential contributor to bone loss in HIV-infected individuals is poor vitamin D status, which has been described in several HIV-positive populations, both in ART-naïve patients(10) and in association with ART-exposure.(11,12) Poor vitamin D status is more consistently reported to be associated with exposure to the non-nucleoside reverse transcriptase inhibitor (NNRTI) class of ART rather than protease inhibitors (PI) or nucleoside reverse transcriptase inhibitors (NRTI).
-The precise mechanism underlying these observations is unknown but it has been suggested that it may be a consequence of decreased dermal synthesis and/or as a result of ART-induced up-regulation of the metabolism of 25-hydroxyvitamin D (25(OH)D).
+A potential contributor to bone loss in HIV-infected individuals is poor vitamin D status, which has been described in several HIV-positive populations, both in ART-naïve patients(10) and in association with ART-exposure.(11,12) The precise mechanism underlying these observations is unknown but it has been suggested that it may be a consequence of decreased dermal synthesis and/or as a result of ART-induced up-regulation of the metabolism of 25-hydroxyvitamin D (25(OH)D).
 Adequate vitamin D status, as measured by serum 25(OH)D, has a well-established role in skeletal health.

 To date, available data about the possible effects of HIV-infection on bone health and vitamin D status are heavily biased towards Caucasian males in resource-rich societies who have a much lower lifetime risk of osteoporotic fracture than women.
 Some of these studies are also limited by retrospective design and lack of an HIV-negative control group.
 The effects of HIV and ART on bone health and vitamin D status in Sub-Saharan Africa, where the burden of HIV-infection lies, and where osteoporotic fracture rates are predicted to rise,(13) are largely unstudied(14) and, although data are emerging,(15-17) there are important gaps and an urgent need for targeted research.(14)

 We have shown, in a cross-sectional study of urban South African premenopausal women which compared those with HIV-infection but ART-naïve with those who were HIV-negative, that there were no significant differences in aBMD or vitamin D status related to HIV-status, despite HIV-positive women with low CD4 counts having less body fat than both HIV-positive women with preserved CD4 counts and HIV-negative women.(18) HIV-positive women in the low CD4 group were eligible to start ART under the South African medical guidelines current at the time of the study (2010).
-The aim of the study presented in this paper was to follow these three groups of women for 12 months, in order to investigate the effects of HIV-infection and ART over time on bone mass, body composition, vitamin D status and mineral metabolism.
+We hypothesised, based on studies from Western countries, that HIV-positive African women would lose bone mineral over time, accompanied by changes in weight and body composition, in vitamin D status and in calcium and phosphate metabolism, and that the bone loss would be accentuated in those exposed to ART.
+The aim of the study presented in this paper was to follow these three groups of women for 12 months, in order to investigate the effects of HIV-infection and ART over time on bone mass, body composition, vitamin D status and markers of calcium and phosphorus metabolism.

 Participants and Methods